 One viewpoint is that Behemoth was not a real creature .
 Some say the bible verses are talking about a mythical beast that symbolized the greatness of God.

 This theory would align the language in Job with that of the symbolic text in the Book of Revelation.
-In Hebrew, there is what we know as apocalyptic language.
+In Hebrew, there is what we know as apocalyptic language as in the book of Revelations.
 Apocalyptic language uses deep imagery to drive home its point and was the style John used when Revelation was written.

 There is a challenge worth noting with this theory.
 Starting in Chapter 39, only animals that we know to exist are listed.
 Behemoth is mentioned alongside the likes of mountain goats, deer, bears, oxen, horses, locusts, hawks and the ostrich.